BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 Self-love as:
 - Hedonistic - desire for pleasure.
 Can't be used to argue for continuity of Self-love and Conscience
 - Abstract aka structural - abstract construct, that consists of the particular desires.
 May be used to argue for continuity of Self-love and Conscience

+# Duality vs Dualism

+- Duality - There are 2 things (we don't know about their relations.
+Maybe 1 thing is better then the other)
+- Dualism - There a 2 things that are equally right